 H.1 Indication of modified MPR behavior

 This annex contains the definitions of the bits in the field modifiedMPR-Behavior indicated per supported NR band in the IE RF-Parameters [13] by a UE supporting an MPR or A-MPR modified in a given version of this specification.
 A modified MPR or A-MPR behaviour can apply to a supported NR band in stand-alone operation (including CA and NN-DC operation) or in non-standalone operation with the said NR band as part of an EN-DC or NE-DC band combination.
+Moreover, the bits in the field can explicitly indicate NS value(s) supported by a UE.

 NOTE 1: In the present release, the modifiedMPR-Behavior is indicated [13] by an 8-bit bitmap per supported NR band.